Two months ago I ran into a fascinating interview with Dr. Rhonda Patrick discussing her experience with intermittent fasting (IF).

 5) SO I went more drastic

-At that point, I started researching more about intermittent fasting to understand what I was doing wrong or if it’s a natural progression of IF.
+At that point, I started researching more about intermittent fasting to understand what I was doing wrong or if it was a natural progression of IF.
 Everything has a peak in terms of results.

 I figured… why not try?
 I have a wedding dress to fit into.
 As long as I do my research and do this in a healthy way, it’s worth a go.